osrf/ros2_test_cases/config/README.md

-Configuration files and requirements for use with [yatm](https://github.com/audrow/yatm).
+Configuration files and requirements for use with [yatm](https://github.com/audrow/yatm).Follow instructions [here](https://github.com/audrow/yatm#how-to-use-this-repository) to create and upload test cases.
+Before running any commands, a number of environment variables need to be set.
+These are documented below for each release.

-## Usage
+## Humble

-Export necessary environment variables for `yatm`.
 ```bash
 cd ~/
 git clone https://github.com:osrf/ros2_test_cases